ralismark/ralismark.github.io/_garden/booklist.md

 title: Booklist
 ---

-<h1>Booklist</h1>

-> This book list is a work in progress!
-I haven't fully entered the entries from the list I sent to my friend.

 One day, a friend asked for book recommendations and I wrote up a 400 word summary.
 This seemed like something that would interest others, so I started cleaning it up and put it on my website.

 There are two Hacker News posts which have a lot of great book recommendations, and they're also good places to look: